tomas-fryza/vhdl-course/lab8-project/README.md

 * Use hierarchical design, ie. instances, top-level, several files, etc.

-* Use synchronous entities with `clk`.
+* Use synchronous entities with rising `clk`.

-* In a synchronous process, the first thing to do is test the clock edge, then synchronous reset.
-The only exception is asynchronous operations.
+* In a synchronous process, the first thing to do is the test of clock edge, then synchronous reset.
+The only exception is asynchronous operations (try to avoid them).

 * Use only input `in` or output `out` ports and not ~~inout~~.